Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-Residents sweep glass off the sidewalk after a large explosion in Beirut.
-Images from the scene show entire blocks of buildings were wrecked along the port, their structural supports crumpled by the blast.
-Numerous fires were started, sending black smoke into the sky.
+Residents sweep glass off the sidewalk after the large explosion in Beirut.
+Images from the scene show that entire blocks of buildings were wrecked along the port, their structural supports crumpled by the blast.
+Numerous fires broke out, sending black smoke into the sky.

 Daniel Carde/Getty Images